jamiekt/jstark/README.md

 * ability to create features as they were at a certain point in time
-* ability to create features that summarise different time periods (for example, each month of a year)
+* ability to create features that summarise different time periods (for example, each month of a year) without having to run the feature creation multiple times
 * a consistent naming convention
 * feature descriptions that accurately describe how a feature is derived